Growing Food Isn't Just A Hobby

 Come summer and you’re slicing your own Brandywine tomato and sprinkling it with sea salt and black pepper.

-Plus, the whole process of growing is so interesting and fun, connects you with nature, is good exercise and good therapy - there are many reasons to have a garden.
+The whole process of growing is so interesting, is good exercise and good therapy…there are many reasons to have a garden.

 Also, healthy plants don't get eaten by insects.